rhyslwells/Data-Archive/content/uncleaned/embedded methods.md

    - Hyperparameter Tuning: Tuning regularization parameters or other model-specific parameters may be necessary to optimize feature selection performance.
    - Model [[interpretability]]: While embedded methods can automatically select features, interpreting the resulting model may be challenging, especially for complex models like ensemble methods.

-Embedded methods provide a convenient and efficient approach to feature selection by seamlessly integrating it into the model training process, ultimately leading to models that are more parsimonious and potentially more interpretable.